 - 1. Open sb-Photographs from your Chapter 04 folder. - 2.
-Position the insertion point at the beginning of the first main paragraph. - 4.
-Follow these steps to search for clip art:

-- A Type photographer in the search box and tap Enter. - B Click this image.
-(If you can't locate this image, choose an appropriate photographer image.) - Click Insert. - 5.
-Resize the image to about 2 inches wide by 1.5 inches high. - 6.
-Make sure the image is selected. - 7.
-Click the Layout Options smart tag and choose Square. - 8.
-Try out several other layout options and then choose Square again. - 9.
+Position the insertion point at the beginning of the first main paragraph. - 3.
+Choose Insert \rightarrow Illustrations \rightarrow Pictures \square . - 4.
+Navigate to your Chapter 04 folder and double-click sb-Camera. - 5.
+Make sure the image is selected. - 6.
+Click the Layout Options smart tag and choose Square. - 7.
+Try out several other layout options and then choose Square again. - 8.
 Position the mouse pointer on the image's border (the mouse pointer appears as a four-headed arrow) and drag it to the right until it's positioned as shown.